atrosekta/rust-electrical-wiki/content/fullbook.md

 ![](images/nihcorepowbat2.png)

 The left side shows the order of operation when switching from battery backup to windmill power.

-`Main Power:`
+#### Main Power:

 1. The amount of power coming into the Nih Core rises above 106.
 2. Power is sent out Power Out to the next Electrical Branch.
 3. Power coming out of Branch Out to the Memory Cell rises to its set amount.
 4. Power is sent out Power Out to the OR Switch.
 5. Power is sent out Branch Out to the Splitter.
 6. Power is sent out to the Large Battery.
 7. Power is sent out to Set on the Memory Cell.
 8. Power is sent out the Memory Cells Output.
 9. Power is sent out to Reset on the Memory Cell.
 10. Power is sent out to Block Passthrough on the Blocker.
 11. Power stops coming out of Inverted Output on the Memory Cell.
 12. Power stops coming out of Power Out on the Blocker.
-    13.Power from the Memory Cells Output is now the power passing through the OR Switch.
+13. Power from the Memory Cells Output is now the power passing through the OR Switch.
 14. The battery enters its Off state.

 The right side is the order of operation when switching from windmill power on to battery backup.

-`Battery Power:`
+#### Battery Power:

 1. The amount of power coming into the Nih Core drops below 106 triggering the flip but must drop below 101 for it to look like the example pictured.
 2. Power stops coming out of Branch Out to the next Electrical Branch.
 3. Power coming out of Branch Out to the Memory Cell drops below its set amount.
 4. Power stops coming out of Power Out to the OR Switch.
 5. Power stops coming out of Branch Out to the Splitter.
 6. Power stops coming out of the OR Switch to the Large Battery.
 7. Power stops going to Set on the Memory Cell.
 8. Power stops coming out of the Memory Cells Output.
 9. Power stops going to Reset on the Memory Cell.
 10. Power stops going to Block Passthrough on the Blocker.
 11. Power is sent out the Memory Cells Inverted Output.
 12. The battery enters its On state and sends power out to the Blocker.
 13. Power stops coming out of the OR Switch.
 14. Power is sent out the OR Switch to the Large Battery.
 15. Power is sent out the Blocker to the OR Switch.
 16. Power is sent out the OR Switch.

 That wraps up this section.
 I hope I have explained things in a way that makes sense.
-Please comment on the [Google Doc](https://docs.google.com/documentd19hr2dKtooN_YDF7TUsTdpLGadEEy9iyEFp12wbPnIas/edit?usp=sharing) if you have any suggestions or questions.
+Please comment on the [Google Doc](https://docs.google.com/document/d/19hr2dKtooN_YDF7TUsTdpLGadEEy9iyEFp12wbPnIas/edit?usp=sharing) if you have any suggestions or questions.

+---

 # Uncategorized Concepts

 # Side Inputs